This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 - failed to detect that the property comprised more than one title and the mortgage was only registered over one of the titles

-- was mentally unwell and there was no one there to pick up the mistakes
+- was unwell and didn’t manage to register the mortgage and there was no-one there to pick up the mistakes.

 - fails to realise that the borrower was a half owner or not the owner of the property they were purporting to mortgage

-- fails to advise the lender about obtaining security, often because the firm fails to clarify the limits of their retainer and thinks they are just documenting the deal and not advising the client on the deal
+- fails to advise the lender about obtaining security, often because the practitioner didn’t clarify the limits of their retainer and thinks they are just documenting the deal and not advising the client on the deal

 - fails to advise the lender about the unusual nature of the security property, such as: